chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 #### Query - Library audit

-If an internal library `Internal.Company.Lib` is used on the platform and a
+It can be useful to get an a view of the libraries that projects use.
+If an internal library `Internal.Company.Lib` which targets `netXXX` and `netstandardXX` is used on the platform and a critical bug is fixed in a new version we can write a query to find the projects that consume the library:
-TODO!!

 ``` sql
 MATCH p=(s:Project)-[r:REFERENCES]->(e:Library{name:"Internal.Company.Lib"})